 - Critically debate and contribute to theoretical understanding and knowledge about loss and grief across the lifecycle and grief support structures relating to health, community and work organisations and in the voluntary sector.

 - Evaluate different contemporary perspectives on death, dying and loss in society – including social history, cultural issues, cause and circumstance of death in contemporary Ireland, death education, loss through the life cycle, family bereavement, cultural issues, gender issues, research and ethical issues.

 - Critically appraise, apply and design bereavement research, audit and evaluation.

-- Critique, select and utilise support and counselling skills in the context of loss and bereavement.
+- Critique, select and utilise support and therapeutic skills in the context of loss and bereavement.

-- Develop and utilise advanced bereavement counselling skills as part of professional counselling practice [MSc Loss & Bereavement (Counselling)]
+- Develop and utilise advanced bereavement therapeutic skills as part of professional practice.

 - Analyse the organisation of bereavement support and formulate strategic and systematic developments in bereavement care in different settings.